wiskojo/autoevolve/README.md

 /autoevolve  # Claude Code
 ```

 From there, your agent should start working in the repo as usual.
+This works best if your agent is running with dangerously skip permissions/yolo mode.
 Experiment commits will include:

 - `EXPERIMENT.json`: the structured record of the experiment, including summary, metrics, and any references to other experiments
 - `JOURNAL.md`: the narrative record of the experiment, which could include the hypothesis, changes made, outcomes, reflections, etc.